Foot and Ankle

 What is bunion surgery?

-Bunion surgery is done to reduce the pain and correct the deformity caused by a bunion.
+Bunion surgery is done to reduce the pain and correct the deformity in the foot that causes a bunion.
 The type of surgical procedure performed depends on the severity of the bunion, your age, general health, activity level, and the condition of the bones and connective tissue.

 Robert Santrock, MD, offers three-dimensional bunion correction called Lapiplasty™, the newest option in bunion surgery.
 This procedure precisely corrects the entire bone, addresses the root cause of the bunion, and is a 3D solution for a 3D problem.
-The recovery time for this procedure usually ranges from 2-3 weeks after surgery.
+The recovery time for this procedure is strikingly better than previous surgeries for bunions.
+Patients are allowed to walk immediately after this procedure.

 What are the risks of bunion surgery?